The 12 Most Dangerous Album Covers of All Time

 Raspberries — Raspberries (1972)

-Even cellphone shrink-wrapping couldn't protect fans from the Raspberries' height of irresponsibility — including a scratch-and-sniff raspberry-scented sticker on this seemingly innocuous album cover, which made certain listeners break out in hives.
-This album should have carried a more responsible sticker: "Don't 'Go All the Way' with salicylate allergies."
+Even shrink-wrapping couldn't protect fans from the Raspberries' height of irresponsibility — including a scratch-and-sniff raspberry-scented sticker on this seemingly innocuous album cover, which made certain listeners break out in hives.
+This album should have carried a more responsible sticker: "Don't 'Go All the Way' With salicylate allergies."

 The Ohio Players — Honey (1975)

-Essentially the funk version of the Goldfinger death scene, where Jill Masterson (played by actress Shirley Eaton) was killed off by the titular James Bond villain after being covered with gold paint.
+This cover is essentially the funk version of the Goldfinger death scene in which Jill Masterson (played by actress Shirley Eaton) was killed off by the titular James Bond villain after being covered with gold paint.
 This led to rumors that Eaton actually died from gold paint asphyxiation in real life.
 When The Ohio Players decided to cover October 1974 Playmate of the Month Ester Cordet with honey-colored acrylic paint for their album sleeve, it spawned similar urban myths that the model was horribly disfigured during the photo shoot, after which the Ohio Players' manager stabbed her, but not before recording her screams for insertion in the band's 1976 chart-topper "Love Rollercoaster."
-Of course, none of this is even remotely true, but this would be a good time to point out that eating raw honey, whether in the raw or not, could expose you to food poisoning, botulism, stomach cramps, diarrhea, nausea, vomiting, and fever.
-Don't thank me for ruining a sexy album cover, thank the National Institutes of Health for this,
+Of course, none of this is even remotely true, but this would be a good time to point out that eating raw honey, whether in the raw or not, could expose you to food poisoning.

 Lynyrd Skynyrd — Street Survivors (1977)

 From the "Be Careful What You Pose For" files comes this regrettable sleeve, issued three days before the ill-fated plane crash that claimed the lives of every band member licked by flames on this withdrawn cover.
 Not until Dream Theater's Scenes From New York album, with its cover illustration of the World Trade Center engulfed in flames, released on September 11, 2001, would an album cover be so eerily prescient.
-In contrast, also released on 9-11 was Mariah Carey's Glitter album, which pictured the diva wearing an "I Love NY" T-shirt, but was nonetheless a PR disaster of equal proportions.
-I know.
-Too soon.

 Player — Danger Zone (1978)